The Christopher Ludwick Foundation

 About the Foundation

-Please note that the Ludwick Foundation's requirements for applications and application deadlines have changed.
-Be sure to read all instructions carefully.
+Please note that the Ludwick Foundation's requirements for applications and application deadlines change from time to time.
+Please read all instructions carefully.

 The Foundation is named for Christopher Ludwick (1720-1801),

 Baker General of the Army of the United States during the American